-At the student's request, the Board of Examiners may, after consulting the examiner in question, grant the student exemption from a programme component if he:
+At the student's request, the Board of Examiners may, after consulting the examiner in question, grant exemption from a programme component if the student:

-- a. has already either completed a university or higher vocational programme component which is equivalent in content and level: or - b. has demonstrated through work or professional experience that he has sufficient knowledge and skills in relation to that component.
+- a. has already either completed a university or higher vocational programme component which is equivalent in content and level; or - b. has demonstrated, through work or professional experience, sufficient knowledge and skills in relation to that component.